edwindharris/edwindharris/README.md

 ### Hi there 👋
 <!--
 <div>
 My name is Ed.
-I am a Junior Web Developer building with HMTL, CSS and JS.
+I am a Junior, Front-end Web Developer building with HMTL, CSS and JS.
 My goal is to work full-stack on exploratory, cloud-based web projects.
 </div>
 <br>
 <ul>